The Best Time for Paving and Sealcoating in NJ and PA

 Winter: A Time for Caution

 Winter is generally not the right season for paving or sealcoating due to cold temperatures that can interfere with the curing process.
-If work must be done during this time, use specialized cold-weather asphalt mixes that can perform better in lower temperatures.
+If work must be done during this time, I use specialized cold-weather asphalt mixes that can perform better in lower temperatures.
 However, such maintenance is seldom recommended since the risk of poor results is high.

 Factors to Consider